dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-11-19-dear-crypto-fiat-bros.md

 [long]: https://youtu.be/9wUygGyD7Ng

-And when the fools once again lost all their money; and when you, dear crypto bros, get rug-pulled by your dear leader; and when you, dear fiat bros, declare Bitcoin dead once more; and when the [500th bitcoin obituary][obituary] has been written;
+And when the fools once again lose all their money; and when you, dear crypto bros, get rug-pulled by your dear leader; and when you, dear fiat bros, declare Bitcoin dead once more; and when the [500th bitcoin obituary][obituary] has been written;